 Call for proposals

-Research teams to be supported under PAGE II will be selected through a series of open and competitive calls for proposals, launched in 2016 and 2017.
-The last of these calls is currently open:
+Research teams to be supported under PAGE II are selected through a series of open and competitive calls for proposals, launched in 2016 and 2017.

 - April 2016: call for expressions of interest for projects of experimental research - now closed